rimutaka/posts/cloudfront-analytics/readme.md

 ![cloudwatch alarm](alarm.png)

-## Something about the viewers
+## Viewer metrics

-**Top Referrers report** shows where the viewers came from, but you can't drill any further into that data.
+[**Top Referrers report**](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/top-referrers-report.html) shows where the viewers came from, but you can't drill any further into that data.
 For example, I would like to know what pages they came from, not just from what domain.

 ![referrer report](referrer.png)

 The only charts with visitor information are Devices, Browsers, Operating Systems and Locations.
 They are very superficial - you cannot drill down into the data.
-What you see in the screenshots below is how granular it gets.
+What you see in the screenshots here is how granular it gets.

 ![devices](devices.png)